 - IEC 62304, ISO27001, SOC2 Type 2, and a few other standards

-- MFi Program by Apple
+- MFi Program

-- HITECH Act, GDPR, and other regulations
+- HITECH Act, GDPR, and other data security regulations

-The patient data should always be traveling to and from the app in an encrypted format over a secure connection.
+Patient data should always be traveling to and from the app in an encrypted format over a secure connection.

 APIs & Integrations

-Just make sure if the corresponding APIs are available for commercial use and whether you are required to open source your code after using them.
+Make sure if the corresponding APIs are available for commercial use and whether you are required to open source your code after using them.